Annual Salary

 You'll usually need:

-You could also apply to do a Photographer Level 4 Higher Apprenticeship.
+You could apply to do an apprenticeship to get into this role, for example, a Photographer Level 4 Higher Apprenticeship.

-These typically take a minimum of 1 year and 6 months to complete, and are a mix of workplace learning and off-the-job study.
+This apprenticeship takes around 1 year and 6 months to complete, and is a mix of training in the workplace and off-the-job study.

 You'll usually need: